 With 20+ years of global email expertise, you can trust us to keep your email platform secure, reliable and private.
 We offer cloud hosted email with 99.99% uptime and your choice of US or (GDPR compliant) EU data centres.
 If you want to stay in-house, we offer on-premises webmail and/or mail server options.
 Our customer satisfaction rating is 99% and you can rely on our professional services team for a smooth transition.

-- We reviewed our current mail lists and requested new opt-ins as necessary
+We reviewed our current mail lists and requested new opt-ins as necessary.
+We reviewed our current mail lists and requested new opt-ins as necessary.

 We established a reporting structure and responsibility chart for GDPR governance, which includes a regular reporting item to our Board of Directors.